Kyushu Shinkansen line complete guide

 Mizuho Shinkansen

 Mizuho trains are considered an express service, stopping at only one station – Kumamoto – between Hakata and Kagoshima-Chuo Stations.
 The Mizuho trains make about five round trips per day.
-This journey takes approximately 3 hours and 45 minutes.
+This journey takes approximately 1 hour 15 minutes.

 Please note that Mizuho trains are covered under the Kyushu Rail Pass.
 Additionally, you can ride these trains with your JR Pass from by paying a supplement.